-- of pump scheme, weir and/or larger irrigation schemes drawing water from the Orange and of plausible requirements; - b. estimating total Orange River flow (pre diversions in Lesotho from the Orange to the Rand) and determining what per cent Namibia as one of the three Riparian states can plausibly demand - say 10% or 5%?
-(On the basis of share of the three states' population it would be about 5% but Namibia - especially Southern Namibia - arguably has less alternative sources than South Africa.) - c. publicly and formally asserting Namibia's rights as an Orange River Riparian state.
+of pump scheme, weir and/or larger irrigation schemes drawing water from the Orange and of plausible requirements;

+- b. estimating total Orange River flow (pre diversions in Lesotho from the Orange to the Rand) and determining what per cent Namibia as one of the three Riparian states can plausibly demand say 10% or 5%?
+(On the basis of share of the three states' population it would be about 5% but Namibia especially Southern Namibia arguably has less alternative sources than South Africa.) - c. publicly and formally asserting Namibia's rights as an Orange River Riparian state.
 (This means rejection of RSA's claim to a North Bank boundary.
-That claim rests on the fact that German colonial land claims were precisely that - they did not state water boundaries.
-In practice in the Cameroon and Tanganyika cases the Germans and British colonial authorities used the "thalweg" or middle channel of the river or lake as the water boundary.) - d. issuing some Orange River water abstraction licenses soon and beginning operation of at least a few new pump schemes plus, perhaps, expansion of the Oranjemund one.
+That claim rests on the fact that German colonial land claims were precisely that they did not state water boundaries.
+In practice in the Cameroon and Lakes Tanganyika and Victoria cases the Germans and British colonial authorities used the "thalweg" or middle channel of the river or lake as the water boundary.) - d. issuing some Orange River water abstraction licenses soon and beginning operation of at least a few new pump schemes plus, perhaps, expansion of the Oranjemund one.
 (South Africa is unlikely to choose to make a casus belli of such action.) - e. request both Lesotho and South Africa to negotiate a permanent or at least an interim agreement.
 (And secure expert negotiating advice.
 Swaziland's experience may be instructive in certain positive and negative aspects, albeit in that case South Africa accepted from the start that Swaziland had some downstream rights and there was already substantial historic offtake.)

 While draining the Middle Caprivi swamp (and perhaps irrigating into East Caprivi with the offtake?) would appear to be sustainable and not evidently ecological vandalism (unless a special case for that particular swamp's ecological uniqueness and importance can be made out), no action appears urgent.
-It is totally unclear what optimum uses for the land would be; whether and when it would be viable; what the capital cost would be and how it could be mobilised.
-At most beginning an ecological and a prefeasibility drainage and land/water use study in 1992 would appear appropriate.
+It is totally unclear what optimum uses for the land would be; whether and when draining/irrigating would be viable; what the (clearly high) initial capital cost would be and how it could be mobilised.
+At most beginning an ecological and a pre-feasibility drainage and land/water use study in 1992 would appear appropriate.

 Whether damming or otherwise collecting runoff water is a safe additional source is a contextual and empirical question.
 To the extent it would otherwise flow - e.g. - directly into areas of the Namib and Kalahari with no vegetation or animal population probably yes.
 But if it either provides seasonal water to vegetation/animals or recharges underground water tables there is a clear trade-off.
+The fall in the Windhoek area water table and disappearance of surface water relates at least in part to reservoir and artesian well water collection for the metropolis.
 Since physical water storage and movement costs (notably evaporation) are high, it is not self-evident that there is a case for systematic damming of every seasonal watercourse though there is for some.